DKirikov/OwinExample/readme.txt

 Requirements: VS 2013, .NET Framework 4.5.1

 Description:
-This example shows how to work with Microsoft.Owin (Open Web Interface for .NET with ASP.NET Core).
+This example shows how to work with project Katana & Microsoft.Owin (Open Web Interface for .NET).
 The example has an authorization system.
 It works by using cookies.
 It contains APIs for login & logout: http://127.0.0.1:9994/api/account/login?email=test0@gmail.com&password=somePassword0